duccanhole/racing-game/dev-log/phase1.md

 ## Status
 - Done
 ## Description
-- I have inited repository and write document
+- I have created repository and write document
 - I will continue update status in futures